DLA Piper (Hong Kong)

 Continue reading

-There is lots to expect as a trainee.
-True to its international roots, the firm kick-starts its Hong Kong training programme with an international induction course in London.
+Indeed, there’s lots to expect as a trainee.
+True to its international roots, the firm kick-starts its Hong Kong training programme with an induction course in London.
 One can thus expect to be roped into the firm’s global milieu right from the very start.
 In the vibrant Hong Kong office, you can expect to encounter people speaking a good mix of Asian languages, including Cantonese, Korean and Vietnamese.

-Throughout the training contract, there are international secondments and work placements available in destinations such as Thailand and Australia, but the current batch of trainees haven’t been able to complete any owing to the coronavirus and quarantine restrictions, which are gradually easing.
+Throughout the training contract, there are international secondments and work placements available in destinations such as Thailand and Australia, but recent batches of trainees haven’t been able to complete any owing to the coronavirus and quarantine restrictions, which have since eased so expect these to resume.
 We also understand that trainees are given “real work and responsibility” during their contract.
 This is equally true for secondments.
-Recalling their secondment to the London corporate department, one trainee says: “I assisted from the early stage of the due diligence process to verification, prospectus drafting and all preparation work leading up.”
-And, of course, nothing beats being able to travel to exotic locations for work!
+Recalling their experience seconded to the firm’s London corporate department, one trainee says: “I assisted from the early stage of the due diligence process to verification, prospectus drafting and all preparation work leading up.”

 We also hear the firm goes above and beyond to support your professional development.
 At least one trainee got a chance to do a four-week Melbourne placement, enabling her to fulfil the admission requirements in Australia.